vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 and know you will have what you need <br>
 when you need it.
 I'll be you creed." <br>
 For all this I'll be in Low's debt.

+Low says: "You shouldn't get lost in hell <br>
+if you don't like hell.
+Trust My voice, <br>
+know that to serve Me is your choice. <br>
+Know your place, and all will be well."

 [...]